Kuroko6668/DublinBus/README.md

 We have used Visual Studio Code for the development of our web application.
 The data analytics in the application was done in Jupyter Notebook.

-## Code Excecution

-Further explanation regarding the code excecution is explained in detail for fronend and backend part in the respective folders.